purchasingtoolpak/lanyon/_posts/2017-05-23-project-charter-template.md

 Effective procurement teams organize and prioritize key intiatives with the Excel project charter template.
 Focusing on key priorities enables purchasing power.

 This is week eight of ten free procurement templates in ten weeks.
-Be sure to check out the procurement templates from weeks one through seven.
+Be sure to check blog posts for free procurement templates from weeks one through seven.

 Week 1:	[sourcing strategy]({{site.baseurl}}/2017/04/07/sourcing-strategy-template)